stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 an insult to sanity.
 I could sleep a little after they had done this, but true rest will never come as long as I remember that nameless secret of the lurking fear.
 The thing will haunt me, for who can say the extermination is complete, and that analogous phenomena do not exist all over the world?
-Who can, with my knowledge, think of the earth&rsquo;s unknown caverns without a nightmare dread of future possibilities?
-I cannot see a well or a subway entrance without shuddering&nbsp;.&nbsp;.&nbsp;. why cannot the doctors give me something to make me sleep, or truly calm my brain when it thunders?
+Who can, with my knowledge, think of the earth's unknown caverns without a nightmare dread of future possibilities?
+I cannot see a well or a subway entrance without shuddering . . . why cannot the doctors give me something to make me sleep, or truly calm my brain when it thunders?

   What I saw in the glow of my flashlight after I shot the unspeakable straggling